davestephens/ansible-nas/README.md

 ## Support

 If you've enjoyed Ansible-NAS as much as I do working on it, please consider [buying me a coffee](https://ko-fi.com/davestephens) :coffee:

+## Thanks

+Thanks to the awesome dudes at [JetBrains](https://www.jetbrains.com/?from=Ansible-NAS) for supplying core contributors with JetBrains Open Source licenses!